HPC-NRW/advanced-git/episodes/09-forking.md

 ## Exercise 2: Keeping things up-to-date

-Update the copies of your `main` branch after the successfull merge of the pull request.
+Update the copies of your `main` branch after the successful merge of the pull request.

 You can do this with the UI of the hosting service, but try to use the command line.